Table of Contents Show

 We also see that adult sea turtles live on algae and seagrasses.
 They are the only sea turtles that are primarily herbivores.

-3. What Do Turtles Eat in The Wild?
+3. In The Wild?
 Do They Hunt for Themselves?

-The Eastern box turtles are also another freshwater turtle that lives in and around the water bodies.
+The Eastern box turtle is also another freshwater turtle that lives in and around the water bodies.
 These turtles’ preferred diet food sources are flowers, mushrooms, weeds, and grasses.
 These Eastern box turtles also feed on caterpillars, snails, grasshoppers, and beetles close to their natural habitat.

 The Painted Turtle is another small type of turtle.
 Different species of this turtle have different habits with the turtle food.
 The midland ones eat bugs and plants, while the slower types feed on fish mainly.
 The younger ones eat vegetation and consume proteins mainly, while the adults consume vegetation completely, yet both eat algae and duckweed.